braze-inc/braze-docs/_docs/_api/endpoints/export/user_data/post_users_segment.md

 This endpoint allows you to export all the users within a segment.
 User data is exported as multiple files of user JSON objects separated by new lines (i.e. one JSON object per line).

 Note that a company may run at most one export per segment using this endpoint at a given time.
-Please wait for your export to complete before retrying.
+Wait for your export to complete before retrying.

 This endpoint is currently not supported by Google Cloud Storage.